-WARNING: You can plug-in only those parsers and transformers that are compatible with the default WebLogic Server parser transformer.
+Note: You can plug-in only those parsers and transformers that are compatible with the default WebLogic Server parser transformer.
 The default parser and transformer are those that are included in the JDK 5.0.

-- Start the WebLogic Administration Server and invoke the Administration Console in your browser.
-See "Overview of Administering WebLogic Server XML" on page 9-1 for information on invoking the Administration Console. - 2.
-Follow the steps outlined in Create an XML registry page of the Administration Console Online Help.
+- 1. Start the WebLogic Administration Server and invoke the Administration Console in your browser.
+See Section 9.1, "Overview of Administering WebLogic Server XML" for information on invoking the Administration Console. - 2.
+Follow the steps outlined in "Create an XML registry" in the Oracle WebLogic Server Administration Console Help.

-Configuring a Parser for a Particular Document Type
+9.2.2 Configuring a Parser for a Particular Document Type